vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 If the classes are smaller, you will give other team members and your future self an easier time to get familiarized with its behaviour as well.
 Nobody wan’t to open a class and sit there for 15 minutes before they have a general sense of what’s going on.
 That will make people—you guessed it—put funny stuff in your coffee at some point.

 Also, what developers need to load into their heads in this context, is often what you will end up needing to load as dependencies in your tests.
 Not exactly ideal in many ways..
-## Reasons to Change

-Reasons to change roughly equal responsibilities.
-If you have a class with five different jobs, you have a good chance of ending up with five reasons to change.
-You class sets a session, sends email that also get validated and does the weather forecast for the next week?

-If any of these things change, the rest of the class is possibly affected by that.
-This is exactly what SRP wants us to avoid.
-This is the brittleness we talk about.

-## Cohesive Classes

-Classes should be highly cohesive.
-You are setting up the dynamite to blow up the house you are living in yourself.
-O.K., let’s not overdramatize these things, I was just trying to find a strong metaphor that sticks with you.
-Nobody is gonna loose his life or anything, but some people might loose their minds if these things pile up for years and then something happens.
-Entangling that large piece of spaghetti code could literally break a product if people loose the ability to rebuild the application with the components at hand.

-Every piece of a class should be highly related to other pieces of a class.
-In our imaginary example from above, the weather forecast is not highly related to email validation, sending email or creating a session.
-So we end up with weak cohesion which basically let’s your app rot from the inside.
-You are setting up the dynamite to blow up the house you are living in yourself.

-O.K., let’s not overdramatize these things, I was just trying to find a strong metaphor that sticks with you.
-Nobody is gonna loose his life or anything, but some people might loose their minds if these things pile up for years and then something happens.
-Entangling that large piece of spaghetti code could literally break a product if people loose the ability to rebuild the application with the components at hand.

-So we want to have a class that has everything to do with forecasting the weather, one that is in charge of sending email, one that creates a session and one that handles the responsibility of calculating the weather forecast.
-Maybe even two for that.
-One that handles the weather forecast for a week and another who is in charge of the next 24 hours.

-In Rails, stuff that people often put in ApplicatioController or ApplicationHelper are often not very cohesive by nature.
-It’s a top-level object that often collects a bunch of inconvenient stuff.
-You will often see applications where it acts as a dumpster of stuff that the lazy fix didn’t compose a better home for.
-This can quickly get out of hand and pile on stuff from all over the place.
-Just because it’s easy to use these compartments for “global” stuff, doesn’t meant that we should stop there.
-Also, even as beginners, we already know that global stuff is rarely in our best self-interest.

 ## Boundries